2022–23 Tainan TSG GhostHawks season

-The 2022–23 Tainan TSG GhostHawks season was the franchise's 2nd season, its second season in the T1 League.
-The GhostHawks were with Chien Wei-Cheng as their general manager.
+The 2022–23 Tainan TSG GhostHawks season was the franchise's second season, its second season in the T1 League.

 On July 6, 2022, the GhostHawks promoted Liu Meng-Chu, the interim head coach of the Tainan TSG GhostHawks, as their new head coach.
 On March 3, 2023, the GhostHawks named Ma I-Hung, the assistant coach of the Tainan TSG GhostHawks, as their interim head coach for one game since Liu Meng-Chu coached UCH basketball team for University Basketball Association (UBA) 2022–23 season quarterfinals series.
 On March 24, the GhostHawks named Ma I-Hung as their interim head coach for one game since Liu Meng-Chu coached UCH basketball team for UBA 2022–23 season semifinals series.